NEWL - Portuguese

 The National Examinations in World Languages (NEWL) is an online proficiency exam for language learners of Arabic, Korean, Portuguese, and Russian seeking college placement and/or credit.

-The NEWL Portuguese test is a proctored online assessment requiring approximately three hours for administration, including a scheduled 15 minute break.
+NEWL Portuguese is a proctored online assessment requiring approximately three hours for administration, including a scheduled 15-minute break.
 The exam consists of four subtests, all of which assess functional proficiency or performance in Portuguese within interpersonal, interpretive, presentational modes of communication, based on authentic text and speech samples.
-The NEWL: Portuguese is designed to provide a set of measures of functional proficiency in Portuguese for use as a predictive assessment for continued language study beyond high school.
+NEWL Portuguese is designed to provide a set of measures of functional proficiency in Portuguese for use as a predictive assessment for continued language study beyond high school.
 This test reflects best practices in the field of language assessment and is innovative in its construct and design.

 NEWL Portuguese is modeled after the Prototype AP Russian Examination, the only high school-to-college articulation examination available in the Russian field.
 That exam has been overseen by the American Council of Teachers of Russian (ACTR), a subsidiary of the American Councils for International Education.
 The AP Russian exam has been offered each spring at the time of other AP test administrations since 2004.